 1. Line the tubs up vertically.

-If it’s a pretty day, take the game outside!
-If you are in your classroom, make sure you have plenty of space to spread out the tubs.
+A pretty day is a great opportunity to take the game outside!
+If you are in your classroom, make sure you have plenty of space to spread out the tubs for this place value activity.

-2. A student stands on a marked spot and tries to toss all 10 bean bags into the tubs.
+2. A student stands on a marked spot and tries to toss all 10 bean bags into the tubs to show you they know the correct answer.

 The number of bean bags in each tub represents the value for that number.
 This represents 1,221 because their is one bag in the thousands tub, two in the hundreds, two in the tens, and one in the ones tub.
 The bags that didn’t make it into a tub do not count.